Hamad-32/Ehsan-Analysis/README.md

 ## Performance Metrics

-Performance was primarily assessed using the silhouette average score, which provided a measure of cluster cohesion and separation
+Performance was primarily assessed using the silhouette average score, which provided a measure of cluster cohesion and separation based on the score we choose model 4
 * k-means models

 <img width="390" alt="Screenshot _1" src="https://github.com/user-attachments/assets/9f0ce28d-1a29-4b62-bb85-327e0d62edec" />